Bail Bond Process

 Hanged-Man

-When someone is arrested, he or she is taken into custody and detained at the police station, local jail or county jail.
-They will be fingerprinted, photographed and placed in a jail cell.
+If you are arrested, you will be taken into custody and held, typically at a police station or a local or county jail.
+You will be fingerprinted, photographed, and placed in a jail cell.

 1. Stay in jail until a court date is scheduled